BYUI-Information-Technology/TeamDynamix-Python/README.md

 1. Select an environment (Sandbox or Production)
 2. Authenticate to the TeamDynamix API
 3. Display a menu of available operations

+### People Operations

+- Search for people by name, email, or other identifiers
+- View detailed person information including custom attributes
+- Look up people by username
+- Get UIDs by username

+### Ticket Operations

+- Search for tickets with filters for title, status, requestor, etc.
+- View detailed ticket information
+- View ticket history and comments
+- Create new tickets
+- Add comments to existing tickets

 ## Extending the Tool